 I had heard about the museums and galleries in Germany and was anticipating viewing the great art there, but Newell had another idea.
 Instead of heading into the heart of town, he drove us to the north to visit the memorial at the former Nazi concentration camp at Dauchau.

-As painful as it was to read the narratives and view the photos of glassy-eyed, hollow-cheeked prisoners, reality hit me hard when we approached the ovens of the crematorium.
+As painful as it was to read the narratives and view the photos of glassy-eyed, starving and hollow-cheeked prisoners, reality hit me hard when we approached the ovens of the crematorium.
 41,000 prisoners, all men, had their lives ended and mortal remains destroyed at this horrible place.

 I’m very protective of the lives of American soldiers, after all I am the mother of one.
 As we toured the D-Day invasion sites on the beaches of Normandy, I wondered if the spilling of so much American blood was worth it.
 Upon visiting Dachau, I concluded we should have intervened sooner.
-Sacred to the memory are those that sacrificed their lives to save their fellow humans from the horrors of places such as the concentration camp at Dachau.
+Sacred to the memory are the soldiers that sacrificed their lives to save their fellow humans from the horrors of places such as the concentration camp at Dachau.
 We must never forget and never allow these atrocities to occur again.

-I had learned about architecture as art, the Dauchau Memorial was used as an example.
+In studying interior design and art history, I had learned about architecture as art, the Dauchau Memorial was used as an example.
 After this heart-wrenching excursion we ventured into Munich for dinner and a look at the city.

 We found a local hangout, Andy’s Krablergarten, and were seated at a long refrectory-style table with a family from Australia.
 Newell and I ordered schnitzel, pounded-pork cutlets dredged in flour and spices and deep-fried.
 Between that and the salad and French fries, I didn’t think I would ever need to eat again after that meal.